catenare/devnotes/docs/journal/dev_journal_2_july_2018.md

 ## Friday 6 July 2018
 * Trying to finish up my agency website.
 Not being able to visualise a design is frustrating.
 * Got the basic outline created.
+## Saturday 7 July 2018
+* Started Diketso's site started.
+Using gulp and panini.
+## Sunday 7 July 2018
+* Learn how to use Gulp.